Table of Contents

 1. Sunburn Festival, Mumbai

 With India having a crown jewel of indian music festivals, Sunburn would probably top the list on top.
 It is known as Asia’s biggest EDM festival.
-Sunburn is one of the best music festivals in India which brings together some of the world’s best DJs and electronic acts to create exciting dancing vibes.
+Sunburn is one of the best music festivals in India, which brings together some of the world’s best DJs and electronic acts to create exciting dancing vibes.

-Why you should attend Sunburn in 2026:
+Why you should attend Sunburn Festival in 2026

 Sunburn is now a global brand with a huge lineup.
 The 2026 event will run simultaneously in India (likely Mumbai) and Abu Dhabi.
 This “twin-flagship” model means the lineups will be spectacular.
 It will possibly be synchronized across the two nations.
 Expect huge production, new stage designs, and even more immersive digital art.